-John Cusack and child star share stories on studio greed amid SAG strike
+Hollywood stars are sharing ‘appalling’ pay stories to explain historic strike

-Matilda child star and John Cusack share horror stories on Hollywood studio greed in support of SAG strike
+These movie and TV stars are sharing ‘appalling’ pay stories to explain the historic Hollywood strike

-Actors’ union and screenwriters’ union have banded together in the fight for fair wages and higher streaming residuals
+As actors and screenwriters join in the fight for fair wages and higher streaming residuals, Inga Parkel reports on the stars sharing stories that speak to the importance of the strike

 In light of the Screen Actors Guild – American Federation of Television and Radio Artists’ (SAG-AFTRA) historic move to join its fellow union, the Writers Guild of America (WGA), in striking against studios and streamers, actors and writers have shared horror stories that highlight the very corporate greed that the combined unions’ are fighting against.